-Standard filters work to keep your system and its ductwork clean, but they don’t really improve indoor air quality.
-To improve your indoor air quality, you need a media air cleaner.
+Standard filters work to keep your system and its ductwork clean, but they don't really improve indoor air quality.
+To do that you need a media air cleaner.
 The media filter rests between the main return duct and the blower cabinet and will improve dust and particle removal up to seven times that of a standard filter.
 However, upgrading to a pleated media filter will remove everything from dust to airborne viruses from the filtered air.
-Always choose a filter that matches your blower’s capacity.
+Always choose a filter that matches your blower's capacity.
 For optimal efficiency and filtration, we recommend that you replace your disposable filters at least once a month.
 If you have washable filters, they should be cleaned once a month.

 Filters for your Trane unit are made from higher-quality materials than those of the disposable filters found in retail stores.
 For that reason, replacement Trane filters can only be purchased through a Trane dealer.
 However, keep in mind that some Trane filters are reusable, and can be washed by hand in cold water.